-In addition to the protective laws described above, Suffolk County also prohibits discrimination based Veteran Status, Status as a Victim of Domestic Violence, or Group Identity.
+In addition to the protective laws described above, Suffolk County also prohibits discrimination based on Veteran Status, Status as a Victim of Domestic Violence, or Group Identity.
 (Group Identity includes actual or perceived age, alienage or citizenship status, gender, sexual orientation, and military status.)
-Nassau County also prohibits discrimination based Veteran Status and Ethnicity.
+Nassau County also prohibits discrimination based Veteran Status, First Responder status, and Ethnicity.

-Contact Long Island Housing Services for information related to enhanced enforcement provisions of the counties' local laws or to consult about disparate impact.
+Contact Long Island Housing Services (631-567-5111 or 516-292-0400) for information related to enhanced enforcement provisions of the counties' local laws or to consult about disparate impact.
 Reporting these violations is urged as a way to document the enforcement need in such cases and promote change.